AdamKowalczuk/streamer-spotlight-application/README.md

 ## Getting Started

 1. Clone the repository or download the project files to your local machine.
-2. Open a terminal or command prompt and navigate to the project directory.
+2. Open a terminal or command prompt and navigate to the project directory and client folder.
 3. Install project dependencies by running the following command: npm install
 4. Once the dependencies are installed, start the development server: npm start
-   This command will start the development server and launch the application in your default web browser.
-Any changes you make to the source code will automatically trigger a live reload.

 Open your web browser and visit http://localhost:3000 to see the running application.

+5. Open a second terminal or command prompt and navigate to the project directory and server folder.
+6. Install project dependencies by running the following command: npm install
+4. Once the dependencies are installed, start the development server: nodemon app.js
+The server should start on port 8080